 So many of us horse lovers just want a good horse game to play on our PC.
 Is that so hard to ask for?
 I am sharing the best computer horse games I myself have played.
 After playing many horse games over the years they are good but not the best they could be.

-So who makes it in the top 6 PC horse games of 2020?
-The top 6 horse PC games of 2020 go to Star Stable, Sims 3 Pets, Horse Riding Tales, Riding Club Championship My Riding Stable: A Life With Horses and Horse Isle 3.
+So who makes it in the top 7 PC horse games of 2021?
+The top 7 horse PC games of 2021 go to Star Stable, Sims 3 Pets, Horse Riding Tales, Riding Club Championship, My Riding Stable: A Life With Horses and Horse Isle 3 and Rival Stars Horse Racing.

 There is so much that can go into a horse game that could make it the best.